This is a blog post for the www.pianoworks.co.uk website. I visit your home to give piano lessons. For more information about

 Of course, leaving things open to interpretation means there is the chance that certain sections of music may be interpreted differently from how the composer intended.

+One can only speculate what Couperin thought of Erwin Schulhoff's Funf Pittoresken.
 The resolution of this composer-performer relationship is perhaps best summarised by saying the composer should indicate specific details in key sections of the music, and accept that different performers will interpret them differently; and performers have a duty to try to depict what they think the composer wanted to convey, in line with his musical style.

 Couperin's music was well-known for its reconciliation of graceful lyric charm, an influence from the French style, with the energy and movement that came from the Italian school of thought.
 Perhaps performers should aim to bring out both these key elements when playing his works.